 More Studies Planned

 Follow-up studies are planned in larger animal models including pigs.
-The patent application is being considered.

 The researchers believe “this novel dual approach can potentially provide translational and clinical benefit to the field of cardiac regeneration,” Edgy Labs reported.